Ayomide4u/Ayomide4u/README.md

 - 👋 Hi, I’m @Ayomide4u
-- 👀 I’m interested in
+- 👀 I’m interested in learning from professionals.
-- 🌱 I’m currently learning Software engineering at ALX
+- 🌱 I’m currently learning Software engineering at ALX.
-- 💞️ I’m looking to collaborate on software engineering and when management
+- 💞️ I’m looking to collaborate on software engineering and when management.
 - 📫 How to reach me ...

 <!---
-Ayomide4u/Ayomide4u is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
-You can click the Preview link to take a look at your changes.
+Https://ayomide4u@github.com
+Or
+Ayomide4u/alx-pre_course.git
 --->